Probing the dark matter-electron interactions via hydrogen-atmosphere pulsating white dwarfs: Estimation

-Moreover, we get $\tau \simeq 1.45\ yr$, which is really a short period compared with the time scale of DAVs formation process.
-Thus, we can consider DAVs are always in the state of DM capture and annihilation equilibrium which we have assumed in this letter.
-The total mass of DM in the WD is about $6.0 \times 10^{18} \g \ll \Mstar $, and then its gravitational effects on the WD's interior structure can be ignored, which is consistent with the assumption that we use $P_{SCM} = P_{obs}$ to determine the interior structure of DAV.
+Moreover, we get the equilibrium time scale $\tau \simeq 4.89\ \mathrm{yr}$, which is really a short period compared with the time scale of DAV formation processes.
+Thus, we can consider DAVs to be always in the state of DM capture and annihilation equilibria which has been assumed in this work.
+The total DM mass in the DAV is about $1.8 \times 10^{18} \g \ll \Mstar $, and then its gravitational effects on the DAV's interior structure can be neglected, which is consistent with our assumption $\Pscm = \Pobs$ to determine the interior structure of a DAV.

-Furthermore, we make an similar estimation for DM which are captured by the DAVs G117-B15A, according to the interactions with nucleus using the formula in \citet{Gould1987a}, which is constructed with the single scattering capture for the case that the mean free path of the DM particles in DAV is much larger compared to the size of the star.
-In this case, we obtain $\Ldm \simeq 1.49 \times 10^{24} \erg \s^{-1}$ (here we choose $\sigp = 10^{-46} \cm^{2}$ and $\mdm = 100 \gev$), which can be ignored compared with the $\Ldm$ from electrons.
-Consequently, it is a reasonable assumption to consider DM captured by interactions with electrons alone.
+Furthermore, we make a similar estimation with the same configurations as above considering the DM-nucleon interactions.
+In this case, the formula in Ref. \citep{Gould1987a} was used, which is constructed with the single scattering capture for the case that the mean free path of the DM particles in DAV is much larger compared to the size of the star.
+At last, we obtain $\Ldm \simeq 1.49 \times 10^{24} \erg \s^{-1}$ (here we choose $\sign = 10^{-46} \cm^{2}$ and $\mdm = 100 \GeV$), which can be ignored compared with the $\Ldm$ from electrons.
+Consequently, it is a reasonable assumption to consider DM captured by interactions with electrons alone in a DAV.